• About

 Contact View Website

-Nikhar Gaikwad’s research interests span international and comparative political economy, with a focus on the politics of economic policymaking, trade and migration, business-state relations, and identity.
-He has a regional specialization in India, which he studies in comparative perspective with Brazil and other democracies.
-His articles have been published in the American Journal of Political Science, British Journal of Political Science, and the Quarterly Journal of Political Science.
+Nikhar Gaikwad’s research interests span international and comparative political economy, with a focus on the politics of economic policymaking, trade, migration, climate change, and identity.
+He has a regional specialization in India, which he studies in comparative perspective with other democratic emerging economies.
+His articles have been published in the American Political Science Review, American Journal of Political Science, Journal of Politics, British Journal of Political Science, Quarterly Journal of Political Science, World Politics, and Perspectives on Politics.
 His research has been funded by the Social Science Research Council, International Growth Center, Tobin Project, Institution for Social and Policy Studies, Evidence in Governance and Politics, and Research and Empirical Analysis of Labor Migration, among other organizations.
-He received the David A. Lake Award for the Best Paper presented at the 2014 International Political Economy Society Annual Meeting and the Kellogg/Notre Dame Award for the Best Paper in comparative politics presented at the 2017 Midwest Political Science Association Annual Meeting.
 Prior to joining Columbia University, he was a Fellow at the Niehaus Center for Globalization and Governance at Princeton University.

 Research Regions